 Courtney McDaniel received her Ph.D. from the University of Georgia in the Department of Entomology in May 2016.
 Her dissertation research focused on ecological impacts of flow regulation on rivers and floodplains.
 She earned her M.S. from Auburn University with a floristic study of Weaver Creek wetland, a spring-fed system in northwestern Florida.
 She has authored several peer-reviewed publications, and received the Outstanding Teaching Assistant award from the University of Georgia in 2015.
 View her Curriculum Vitae here.

 Joseph Holway - Springs Technician

 Joseph Holway is a Springs Technician for SSI.
 He earned a Bachelor of Science in Environmental Science from Prescott College.
 He has conducted springs research for SSI as well as field research for Stevens Ecological Consulting since 2015.
-He is an avid cyclist and aspiring young Grand Canyon River Guide.
+He is an avid cyclist, climber, and aspiring young Grand Canyon River Guide.

 Collaborators and Research Associates